A Nightmare on Elm Street (2010 film): Plot

-While at the Springwood Diner, Dean Russell falls asleep at the table and meets a severely burned man in seared clothes wearing a bladed gardener's glove on his right hand.
-In the dream, the burned man cuts Dean’s throat; in reality Dean cuts his own throat as his friends Kris Fowles and Nancy Holbrook look on.
-At Dean's funeral, Kris sees a photograph of her and Dean as children but cannot recall knowing Dean before high school.
-Kris begins to have nightmares about the burned man and then refuses to go to sleep for fear that she will die like Dean.
-Jesse Braun, Kris' ex-boyfriend, shows up to keep her company while she sleeps, but Kris meets the burned man in her dreams and is murdered.
-Covered in Kris' blood, Jesse runs to Nancy's house and learns that Nancy has been having nightmares about the same man — Freddy Krueger.
+Dean Russell falls asleep at a diner and is attacked by Freddy Krueger, a burned man wearing a bladed gardener's glove on his right hand.
+In the dream, the burned man cuts Dean's throat; in reality, Dean cuts his own throat as his friends Kris Fowles and Nancy Holbrook look on in horror.

+At Dean's funeral, Kris sees a photograph of herself and Dean as children but cannot recall knowing Dean before high school.
+She begins to have nightmares about the burned man and refuses to go to sleep for fear that she will die like Dean.
+Accompanied by her ex-boyfriend Jesse Braun, Kris falls asleep and is brutally murdered by the burned man.
+Covered in Kris's blood, Jesse runs to Nancy's house and learns that Nancy has been having nightmares about Freddy Krueger.

-Jesse is arrested by the police under suspicion of murdering Kris and is killed by Krueger when he falls asleep in his jail cell and in front of his cellmate.
+Jesse is arrested under suspicion of murdering Kris and is killed by Krueger in his jail cell.
 As her friends die, Nancy questions everyone's connection to each other, given that none of them can remember each other before their teenage years.
 Nancy and her friend Quentin Smith discover that they attended the same preschool.
-Nancy's mother Gwen reluctantly tells Nancy and Quentin about Krueger, the preschool's groundskeeper who was accused of molesting the children, including Nancy.
-Gwen explains that Nancy was his favorite and that she came home one day and told her mother about the things Krueger did to her in a secret location.
-Gwen alerted the other parents, including Quentin's father Alan, but she tells the teenagers that Krueger escaped before he was arrested.
-Refusing to believe her mother's story, Nancy attempts to track down the remaining kids from the school but discovers that all of them have been killed.
-Following Jesse's death, only she and Quentin are left.
-Meanwhile, Quentin falls asleep during his swim practice and sees a flashback to the parents, led by Alan, tracking Krueger down and burning him alive.
+Nancy's mother, Gwen, reluctantly tells them about Krueger, the preschool's groundskeeper, who was accused of molesting the children, including Nancy, who was his favorite.
+Gwen alerted the other parents, including Quentin's father, Alan, but Krueger escaped.
+Believing there is more to the story, Nancy attempts to track down the remaining kids from the school but discovers that all of them have been killed; only she and Quentin are left.
+Meanwhile, Quentin falls asleep and sees a flashback of the parents, led by Alan, hunting Krueger down and burning him alive.